andygill/haverscript/README.md

 ### The `chat` Method

 The `chat` method invokes the LLM, and is the principal method in HaveScript.
 Everything else in Haverscripe is about setting up for `chat`, or using the output from `chat`.
-The `chat` method is available in both the `Model` and its sub-class `Response`:
+The `chat` method is available in both the `Model` class and its subclass `Response`:

 ```python
 class Model: